noakawa/ihomes_scraping/README.md

 pip install -r requirements.txt
 ```

-4. Fill the file private_info.py with your connection info for mysql
+4. Fill the file private_info.py with your connection info for mysql and your API Key to access Google API.

 5. Run the following command to create the database
 ```